dzejej/dzejej-overlay/README.md

 # Dzejej Overlay

-An overlay for gentoo for things dzejej's sometimes use.
+An gentoo overlay for things I sometimes use

 ## Install by hand (portage)